MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/UnifiedWriteFilter.md

 * If you do not have the current version of the Windows 10 IoT Core Kits yet, download and install the [Windows 10 IoT Core Packages](https://www.microsoft.com/en-us/software-download/windows10iotcore).
 * Based on your device architecture, copy UWF packages ( `Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab` and `Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab` ) from your PC (`C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail\<arch>\fre\`) to the device (for example, with [Windows file sharing](../manage-your-device/WindowsFileSharing.md)).
-* Launch [SSH](../connect-your-device/SSH.md) or [Powershell](../connect-your-device/PowerShell.md) and access your device running Windows 10 IoT Core.
+* Launch [SSH](../connect-your-device/SSH.md) or [PowerShell](../connect-your-device/PowerShell.md) and access your device running Windows 10 IoT Core.
-* From SSH or Powershell, do the following:
+* From SSH or PowerShell, do the following:
   * change to the directory where you have copied your files
     * `cd C:\<dir>`
   * Run these commands to install the packages to your IoT device system image: